seqan/seqan3/doc/tutorial/argument_parser/index.md

 (using the seqan3::output_directory_validator) where multiple files need to be read from or written to.
 The seqan3::input_directory_validator checks whether the specified path is a directory and is readable.
-Similarly, the seqan3::output_directory_validator checks whether the specified directory is writable and can be created, if it does not already exists.
+Similarly, the seqan3::output_directory_validator checks whether the specified directory is writable and can be created, if it does not already exist.
 If the tests fail, a seqan3::validation_error exception will be thrown.
 Also, if something unexpected with the filesystem happens, a std::filesystem_error will be thrown.